 At the decision logic level, a BusinessKnowledgeModel element contains a FunctionDefinition, which is an instance of Expression containing zero or more parameters, which are instances of InformationItem.
 The FunctionDefinition that is contained in a BusinessKnowledgeModel element is the reusable module of decision logic that is represented by this BusinessKnowledgeModel element.
 An Invocable element contains an InformationItem that holds an invocable reference to the abstract business knowledge, which allows a Decision to invoke it by name.
 The name of that InformationItem SHALL be the same as the name of the Invocable element.
-Invocable inherits all the attributes and model associations from DRGElement.Table 14 presents the additional attributes and model associations of the Invocable Table 15 presents the additional attributes and model associations of the BusinessKnowledgeModel class.
+Invocable inherits all the attributes and model associations from DRGElement.Table 14 presents the additional attributes and model associations of the EusinessKnowledgeModel class.